 The journey carries on toward La Esperanza and further on to Teide National Park.
 Enjoy the heights and changes of the scenery.
 Observe how the vegetation and climate changes, depending on the height over sea level.
 Marvel over the contrasts between a beautiful lush green Pine forest which changes to a nearly barren volcanic landscape on the last part of the trip.

 During the whole tour, an official travel guide will attend you and give you all information about vegetation, flora and fauna, history, culture, gastronomy, climate and geography of Tenerife.

 The first important stopover on our ascending trip will be at the viewpoint “La Tarta”(the cake).
 La Tarta is a combination of strata in different phases of eruption.
 Between the formation of each layer, centuries or even thousands of years may have passed by.
 The white layer, containing pumice stone, is very light and porous.
 The black layers are of basalt and were formed by eruptions with little gas content.The red layers, also of basalt, oxidized at the moment of eruption due to underground waters that entered the eruption channel and vaporized.

-During our journey, we will stop at different lookouts in order to contemplate the scenery of Tenerife and its symbol, Teide, which is the tallest mountain in Spain at 3718 metres high.
+During our journey, we will stop at different lookouts in order to contemplate the scenery of Tenerife and its symbol, Teide, which is the highest mountain in Spain at 3718 metres high.
 In Centro de Interpretación del Portillo, we will see a movie about the creation of Teide.

-The highest point that we will reach will be the Portillo Visitors Centre at about 2300 metres above sea level, where we will be able to watch an interesting documentary about the formation of the mountain and of the Valle de Ucanca (Ucanca Valley).
+The highest point that we will reach will be Roque Garcia, at about 2300 metres above sea level, with the nicest views of the mountain and of the Valle de Ucanca (Ucanca Valley).